Reloaded-Project/Reloaded-III/docs/Server/Packaging/Configurations/Mod-Metadata.md

 | ------- | -------- | -------------------------------------------------- |
 | string  | FileName | Name of file in [images][package-images] folder.   |
 | string? | Caption  | [Optional] One line description of the screenshot. |

-## Is Library

-!!! info "If this is true, the mod cannot be explicitly enabled by the user in the manager."

-!!! info "Some libraries may have user [configuration(s)][mod-configurations].
-Manager is free to hide other libraries."

 ## Targets